openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/create_exercises_and_tools.rst

           :alt: Example annotation problem
      - :ref:`Annotation`
      - Annotation problems ask students to respond to questions about a specific block of text.
 The question appears above the text when the student hovers the mouse over the highlighted text so that students can think about the question as they read.
-   * - .. image:: /Images/PollExample.png
-          :width: 100
-          :alt: Example poll
-     - :ref:`Conditional Module`
-     -  You can create a conditional module to control versions of content that groups of students see.
-For example, students who answer "Yes" to a poll question then see a different block of text from the students who answer "No" to that question.
    * - .. image:: /Images/JavaScriptInputExample.png
           :width: 100
           :alt: Example JavaScript problem